 - Learn about “Attending” and “Befriending”―two positive responses to stress.

 - Understand how you can help young clients to set intentions and manage expectations.

 - Learn how you can facilitate sharing mindfulness in a formal setting including schools and workplaces.

 Christopher Willard, PhD, is a psychologist, professor at the Harvard Medical School Faculty, and international presenter based in Boston specializing in mindfulness.
 He is the author of 11 books on mindfulness and its application in preventing stress, anxiety, depression and in instilling resilience.
 He has been practicing meditation for 20 years, and has led hundreds of workshops around the world, with invitations to more than two dozen countries.

 He currently serves on the board of directors at the Institute for Meditation and Psychotherapy, and is the president of the Mindfulness in Education Network.
 He has presented at TEDx conferences and his thoughts have appeared in the New York Times, The Washington Post, mindful.org, and elsewhere.
 He is the author of Child’s Mind (2010) Growing Up Mindful (2016) Raising Resilience (2017) and eight other books for parents, professionals and children, along with six sets of cards and therapeutic games, available in more than ten languages.
 He teaches at Harvard Medical School.

 This online workshop will give you instant access to 4 hours of video content, accessible via streaming on our website.
-You can view the course content in your own time and re-watch as many times as you like.
-Note that access will expire 90 days after purchase.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.